1622050946/Automatic-identification-and-grouping-of-customer-needs-based-on-multi-source-text-/README.md

-# The two csv files are the data samples of the thesis "Automatic identification and grouping of
+# Some data samples are shown in this project.
-customer needs based on multi-source text mining and graph computing", anyone using this data, please attach the original link of the data.
+The two csv files are the data samples of the thesis "Automatic identification and grouping of customer needs based on multi-source text mining and graph computing", anyone using this data, please attach the original link of the data.